-Founded by the city churches of Melbourne in 1854, Melbourne Citymission initially employed six missioners to work alongside people living in poverty and struggling to survive in the tents cities that sprung up along the Yarra River during the Victorian Gold Rush.
-Founded by the city churches of Melbourne in 1854, the Melbourne City Mission initially employed six missioners to work alongside people living in poverty and struggling to survive in the tents cities that sprung up along the Yarra River during the Victorian Gold Rush.
+Founded by the city churches of Melbourne in 1854, Melbourne City Mission initially employed six missioners to work alongside people living in poverty and struggling to survive in the tent cities that sprung up along the Yarra River during the Victorian Gold Rush.
 By the early part of the twentieth century, Little Lonsdale Street, especially that part of it between Exhibition and Spring Street, was renowned as a red light area.
 And it was in the centre of this area that the Melbourne City Mission built a Men's Hostel.
 This news item appeared in the Age

-The Age Date: 3 Mar 1937 MELBOURNE CITY MISSION FOUNDATION STONE LAID BY LORD MAYOR NEW HOME FOR DESTITUTE MEN
+The Age Date: 3 Mar 1937

+MELBOURNE CITY MISSION FOUNDATION STONE LAID BY LORD MAYOR

+NEW HOME FOR DESTITUTE MEN

-The foundation stone of the Melbourne City Mission's - new hostel for hungry and homeless men was laid yesterday afternoon by the Lord Mayor (Cr.
+The foundation stone of the Melbourne City Mission's new hostel for hungry and homeless men was laid yesterday afternoon by the Lord Mayor (Cr.
 A. G. Wales).
-The building is situated at the corner of McCormac Place and Merritt Place, a short distance from the Melbourne City Mission.
+The building is situated at the corner of McCormack Place and Merritt Place, a short distance from the Melbourne City Mission.
 In the new hostel provision will be made for the supply of meals, a hall for meetings and religious services, rooms for storage and distribution of clothing, restrooms, baths, showers and a laundry.

-In 1956 there was little to remind anyone of the area's disreputable past, except for one woman who lived in a room in McCormac Place opposite the Men's Hostel.
+In 1956 there was little to remind anyone of the area's disreputable past, except for one woman who lived in a room in McCormack Place opposite the Men's Hostel.
 She was old and worn out, and used to wave to me from time to time when I saw her, and she still carried on her profession.
 But these days it was only with the same type of clients that we had visiting us.

-If you walked up "Little Lon" as Little Lonsdale Street was called, from Exhibition Street, about half way along towards Spring Street was McCormac Place on your left.
+If you walked up "Little Lon" as Little Lonsdale Street was called, from Exhibition Street, about half way along towards Spring Street was McCormack Place on your left.
 If you turned into this lane, you would see on the corner of yet another tiny lane running off to the right, a building with a sign, "Men's Hostel", above a corner entrance way, with steps up to a front door.